themix-project/themix-gui/README.md

  - `imagemagick`
  - `breeze-icons` - optional, to provide more fallbacks

-Archdroid and Papirus icons:
+Archdroid, Papirus and Suru++ icons:
  - `sed`
  - `find`
- - `breeze-icons` - optional, to provide more fallbacks
+ - `breeze-icons` - optional for Archdroid, to provide more fallbacks

 Spotify theme:
  - `polkit` or `gksu`